lows-poly/game-engine/README.md

 # GAME ENGINE

-A small 2D game engine written in C.
+A small 2D game engine written in C. This project is intended for learning C and graphics programming.

 - Window & Input: GLFW
 - Graphics API: OpenGL (Core Profile via glad)